 Your Coinsurance is the percentage You pay when the Plan's payment is less than 100 percent.
 The Coinsurance varies depending on the service or supply You received and who rendered it.
-Your Coinsurance applies once You have satisfied the Deductible and/or any applicable Copayment for Covered Services up to any Maximum Benefit.
+Your Coinsurance applies once You have satisfied the Deductible for Covered Services up to any Maximum Benefit.
 Your Coinsurance will be based upon the lesser of either the billed charges or the Allowed Amount.
 The Plan does not reimburse Providers for charges above the Allowed Amount.